tormjens/eventy/README.md

 Filters are made to modify entities.
 They always return some kind of value.
 By default they return their first parameters, and you should too.

+(Read more about filters)[http://www.wpbeginner.com/glossary/filter/]

+(Read more about actions)[http://www.wpbeginner.com/glossary/action/]

 ## Installation

 1. Install using Composer